WeAreAcademy/mark-fullstack-proj--starter-1/README.md

 `yarn start:dev`

-This will set the env var LOCAL to true, which will have an effect on the db connection config.
+This will set the env var LOCAL to true, which will cause the db connection configuration to NOT use SSL (appropriate for your local db)

 ## running on heroku

-This project is designed be run on Heroku simply with the command:

-`yarn start`
+When the project is deployed to heroku, the command in your `Procfile` file will be run.